 On July 1, 2022, Transwestern filed a rate case pursuant to Section 4 of the Natural Gas Act.
-A procedural schedule for the case will be established in the third quarter, and a hearing is expected in 2023.
+By order dated September 9, 2022, a procedural schedule was adopted in this proceeding, setting the commencement of the hearing for June 22, 2023.